flatironinstitute/CaImAn/README.md

 * If you want to directly launch the python files, your python console still must be in the CaImAn directory.

-## On Clustering
-Please read [this link](CLUSTER.md) for information on your clustering options and how to avoid trouble with them.

 ## Testing